OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

 To quickly see exactly which taxon restrictions are in effect for a selected term, install the [OBO taxon constraints plugin for Protégé](https://github.com/geneontology/protege-taxon-constraints).
 Once you have the plugin installed, you can add it to your Protégé window by going to the menu `Window > Views > OBO views > Taxon constraints`, and then clicking the location to place the panel.
 The plugin will show the taxon constraints in effect for the selected OWL class.
 When a reasoner is running, any inferred taxon constraints will be shown along with directly asserted ones.
 The plugin executes many reasoner queries behind the scenes, so there may be a delay before the user interface is updated.

 <img width="1648" alt="image" src="https://user-images.githubusercontent.com/210210/211460355-262c637e-dfd7-4dc3-b301-04d80ee47ddf.png">

-## How to add taxon restrictions:

-Please see how-to guide on [adding taxon restrictions](../howto/add-taxon-restrictions.md)